giaangvu/giaangvu.github.io/index.md

 After obtaining an B.A. in Economics from Colorado State University and Foreign Trade University, I became a data analyst working in the online payments industry in Hanoi, and decided to go to graduate school to improve my statistical and mathematical foundation.
 With research and industry experiences working with both financial and clinical data, I believe I'm a very versatile data analyst.

-I have 3 years of experience using R, which includes 1 year in the industry and 2 years in graduate school, 8-month industry experience with MySQL, and familiarity with Python, Minitab, SAS, STATA, and Matlab.
+I have 3 years of data analytics experience using R, which include 1 year in the industry and 2 years in graduate school, an 8-month industry experience with MySQL, and familiarity with Python, Minitab, SAS, STATA, and Matlab.
 I am also capable of picking up new skills very quickly.

 I'm open to data analyst positions across all industries, including but not limited to healthcare, payments, finance, etc.